Knowing what to do and what not to do.

 - Make sure your computer is backed up.

 Again, 99% of the time, it’ll be just fine to do this.
 Yes, there’s a small chance something cleaned will resolve some problem, or perhaps your machine will speed up a tiny bit.

 Or, more likely, you won’t notice any difference at all.

 So.
 Many.
 Issues.

 If I fix any, then I run it again.
 Fixing some issues can expose other fixable issues.
-I mean, if you’re going down this rabbit hole you might as well be thorough.
+If you’re going down this rabbit hole, you might as well be thorough.

 The critical step and important assumption

 One important note: please pay attention to step one: backing up.